Dilbert66/esphome-dsckeybus/README.md

 	alarm_trigger_panic: Trigger a panic alarm.
     alarm_trigger_fire: Trigger a fire alarm.
 	alarm_keypress: Sends a string of characters to the alarm system.
+    set_zone_fault: Triggers a open/close on one of the zone emulator virtual zones

 These are similar services to those provided by the Envisalink Home Assistant integration (which requires a more expensive Envisalink interface board to be installed in your alarm system panel).
 See: https://www.home-assistant.io/integrations/envisalink/

+A new feature on the firmware is now the ability to emulate multiple PC5108 zone adapaters to give you up to 64 zones if your system supports it.
+This function has not had extensive testing with multiple emulations though.

+Relay module emulation is also mostly working to give you PC5208 emulation.
+This will give your panel the ability to trigger any external event.

 ## Example in Home Assistant
 ![Image of HASS example](https://github.com/Dilbert66/esphome-dsckeybus/blob/master/dsckeybusinterface.png)